On-Tap Cataloging of Fine Art Collections: Blockchain and NFC Making it Easy for Art Collectors

 So using blockchain and Near Field Communication, we did exactly that.
 This is The Fine Art Ledger.

-We review, and once approved, stamp the details of the work into the platform, and you work is cataloged in the ‘My Works’ page of your FAL members account, with a real-time blockchain-stamped certificate of authenticity detailing the artwork, artist, your registered title and provenance all stamped in.
+We review, and once approved, stamp the details of the work into the platform, and your work is cataloged in the ‘My Works’ page of your FAL members account, with a real-time blockchain-stamped certificate of authenticity detailing the artwork, artist, your registered title, and provenance, all stamped in.

 A continuous and instantly available link between your works of fine art and your art information, all neatly cataloged in your account, and accessed through your art.